Coherent confluence modulo relations and double groupoids: Introduction

 in the free $(n-1)$-category enriched in double categories generated by the square extension $\Gamma$ and an action of $E$ on $\Gamma$ as defined in Subsection~\ref{SS:CoherentNewmanModulo}.
 We deduce coherent confluence of an $n$-polygraph modulo from local coherent confluence properties.
-In particular, Theorem~\ref{T:ConfluenceTheorem} is a formulation of the Newman lemma for confluence modulo.
-Explicitly, given an $n$-polygraph modulo $(R,E,S)$ such that~$\ERE$ is terminating, and $\Gamma$ a square extension of $(\tck{E},S^\ast)$, when $S$ is locally $\Gamma$-confluent modulo $E$, we prove that~$S$ is $\Gamma$-confluent modulo $E$.
-Finally, with Theorem~\ref{T:CoherentCriticalBranchingTheorem} we give a coherent formulation of the critical branching lemma modulo, deducing coherent local confluence from coherent confluence of some critical branchings modulo.
+In particular, we prove a coherent version of Newman's lemma modulo:

+\begin{quote} {\bf Theorem \ref{T:ConfluenceTheorem}.} \emph{ Let $\Pr$ be a terminating $n$-polygraph modulo, and $\Gamma$ be a square extension of $\Pr$.
+If $\Pr$ is locally $\Gamma$-confluent, then it is $\Gamma$-confluent. } \end{quote} Finally, we prove a coherent version of the critical branching lemma modulo, deducing coherent local confluence from coherent confluence of some critical branchings modulo: